Data analysis is the process of turning raw data into useful statistics, information, and explanations to drive data-driven business decisions.

 Data analysis is now a priority for businesses, and choosing the right data analysis tool is key to turning troves of data into usable information.

-Classify data by topic, sentiment, intent, and more, or extract relevant information, like names, locations, and keywords.
-Then, connect text analysis models to the tools or apps you already use via native integrations MonkeyLearn’s robust API.
+MonkeyLearn's suite of data analysis tools allow you to classify data by topic, sentiment, intent, and more, or extract relevant information, like names, locations, and keywords.
+Native integration and a robust API make it easy to connect the tools and apps you already use to MonkeyLearn’s machine learning tools.

 RapidMiner is a data science platform that helps companies build predictive machine learning models from data.
 It’s aimed at data analytics teams that want to tackle challenging tasks and handle large amounts of data, so you’ll need a technical background.